Salesforce Client

 print("Current user Id:", sf._userinfo.user_id)

-# Raw API GET request (immediate response as dict/json)
+# Raw API GET request (uses the auto-discovered data URL)

 print("Account label:", account_describe["label"])